Back to guides

 Quick Answer

-Azure Architecture as a Service gives teams senior architecture support for AI and cloud initiatives.
+Azure Architecture as a Service is senior architecture support, packaged as fixed-scope services and retainers, that moves AI and cloud work from pilot to production.

 The model is not hourly labor.
-It is a set of fixed scope services and retainers that help teams assess current state, approve architecture, build production work, and govern AI and cloud architecture.
+It is fixed-scope services and retainers your team uses to assess current state, approve architecture, build production work, and govern AI and cloud architecture.

 When This Matters